imazen/imageflow-dotnet/README.md

 [NativeRuntimes](https://www.nuget.org/packages?q=Imageflow+AND+NativeRuntime) that are suffixed with -haswell (2013, AVX2 support) require a CPU of that generation or later.

+We offer commercial licenses at https://imageresizing.net/pricing, or you can use Imageflow, Imageflow.NET and Imageflow.NET Server under the terms of the AGPLv3.

 ## Examples
 ### Getting image dimensions and format